MatiasVL/switchfully-version-control-git/20-programming-advanced-java/60-design-principles-and-patterns/10-design-principles/src/main/java/grasp/part01/README.md

 Detect the violations and refactor the code by applying these GRASP principles.

+Take your time, think about the design and your solution!

 **When you're done, take a look at the solution (in the `solution`) package.**